mciantyre/teensy4-rs/README.md

 *Why is it called the `teensy4-rt` crate, and not the `imxrt1060-rt` crate?*

-A general iMXRT1060 runtime would need to work across all different hardware configurations.
+A general iMXRT106x runtime would need to work across all different hardware configurations.
 However, the `teensy4-rt` makes some assumptions that we're providing a runtime specifically for the Teensy 4.
 Therefore, the runtime crate is for Teensy 4 only.
 Ideally, an `imxrt1060-rt` crate wouldn't exist, since everyone would rally around the existing `cortex-m-rt` crate.

-*Is there an iMXRT1060 HAL crate?*

-Not yet!
-That could be built using the various PACs in the `imxrt1060-pac` crate.
-Defining the HAL could be a future direction of this project.

-*Where's the Teensy 4 Rust BSP?*

-That doesn't exist yet!
-The crates provided in this repository may be the foundation for such a BSP crate.
-Or, a BSP crate would be founded on an iMXRT1060 HAL crate (see above).
+*If they work across all NXP iMXRT106x processors, why are the crates prefixed with `imxrt1060`, and not `imxrt106x`?

+When we first used `svd2rust` to create the PAC crate, it listed the PAC as being relevant to the iMXRT1060.
+We kept the convention.
+Note that we haven't tested any other iMXRT106x variants besides the variant on the Teensy 4.

 *When will this be on crates.io?*